awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Updates.MajorVersionUpgrade.md

  Use the following steps:

 1. Create a clone of the original cluster\.
-Follow the procedure in [Cloning a volume for an Aurora DB cluster](Aurora.Managing.Clone.md)\.
+Follow the procedure in [Cloning a volume for an Amazon Aurora DB cluster](Aurora.Managing.Clone.md)\.

 1. Set up a similar set of writer and reader DB instances as in the original cluster\.